webexone/digital/_pages/Lab2_Email.md

 In this lab you will be configuring **Gmail** Account settings, Email Assets, Entry Point and corresponding workflows.
 All those steps are required for connecting the Email account with our application.

-### Pre-requisite
+### Prerequisite

 1. You received an admin credentials to configure in Management Portal and Webex Connect.
-2. You received Email account credentials.
+2. You have created a Gmail account or have an existing gmail account you can use
 3. Lab1 Preconfiguration has been completed

 **Preconfiguration**.